 This has been a busy week for me.
-That’s in very much in a relative sense rather than an absolute sense; I doubt anyone else looking at my calendar would use the term “busy” to describe it.
+That’s in very much a relative sense rather than an absolute sense; I doubt anyone else looking at my calendar would use the term “busy” to describe it.
 But mashed potato brains like to get in the way.

 I’ve always found the cognitive symptoms of depression to be among the most disruptive to my overall functioning.
 When I’m really unwell, it feels like I can’t think my way out of a paper bag.
 I tend to describe the effect on my thinking as “mashed potato brains”; it seems like a fairly apt analogy.
 Sometimes they’re soupier than others.

 My current depressive episode has stretched over the last year and a half, and the cognitive symptoms have ebbed and flowed over that time.
 When my thinking starts to get clearer, I can feel a bit of hope, but then a week like this one comes along.

 It wouldn’t bother me as much if there was something stressful that triggered the decompensation (I use this psychiatry term because it’s the only one that comes to mind).
 That might seem logical, but no, I don’t have that excuse.
 I’ve just asked my brain to do a little bit of outside-the-routine thinking, and I get totally overwhelmed.
 Hello, mashed potato brains.
 When I went on Pixabay to look for an image for this post, I couldn’t even remember how to spell potatoes (although I did realize that potatos looked a bit funny).